3dec20 12 December, 2021, at 1pm POSTPONED FOR CORONA. New Date: Sunday 11 Dec, 2022

 While Christmas is a time of excessive consumption - and Eugene as ecologist opposes this - it is also a moment when people return to their small town roots, and are less snobby, in the context of their own family and friends.
 Big city people see who they used to be.
 That is socially and politically useful.

 Sadly, Austrian schools close at 15:30 on 23 December, making it very challenging for the 53% of Vienna children with a migrant background to travel back to the country of their parents this year, in those 8h30mins between school ending and Christmas beginning.
 And also very expensive.
-As everybody knows, the build up to Christmas is much more exciting than the time after 25 December, and we should be free to enjoy it.
+As everybody knows, the build-up to Christmas is much more exciting than the time after 24 December, and we should be free to enjoy it.
 It is a big mistake for Vienna schools to close so late, since so little learning is done in the days just before Christmas, but then there is much wasted time, waiting for the schools to re-open, until 7 January.
 Schools in future should close earlier, and re-open earlier.
+Teachers' unions are deeply conservative on this issue, but in fact very few Wien children go skiing in January - or ever!

 Americans have been very good at creating a certain sweet version of Christmas, which is influential globally, in films and songs.
 But many of the traditions go back to Germany and the UK, and are influential also.